XelorR/KeyBridge/README.md

 Currently Ubuntu 24.04 and Windows 11 tested.

-> At it may work on wide range of desktops and configurations, supporting both Wayland and X11, I am focusing on supporting only two most popular systems: **Gnome (Wayland)** and **Windows 11**.
+> As it may work on wide range of desktops and configurations, supporting both Wayland and X11, I am still focusing on supporting only two most popular systems: **Gnome (Wayland)** and **Windows 11**.

 ## Motivation